City of Culture judge Phil Redmond praises Sunderland bid

 "We also asked each of the five cities what they would do if they won, but also what they would do if they didn't.
 And with Sunderland we were encouraged to hear that they will carry on with a lot of the things they planned to do, obviously not on the same scale, but they will carry on."

-Speaking about the final decision, which was only made after the closing presentations yesterday morning, Phil said: "It was very hard, but there could only be one winner and we decided that it was Coventry that would make the most impact.
+Speaking about the final decision, which was only made after the closing presentations on Thursday morning, Phil said: "It was very hard, but there could only be one winner and we decided that it was Coventry that would make the most impact.

 "We set out to find a city that would push the bid further and make a bigger impact across the UK.
 If you asked me to write down on a piece of paper why right now it would be very difficult because it's a cultural decision.
 We had to consider all the factors, including economic impact, social impact, digital strategies and legacy strategies and in the end that was Coventry."